 '''

-suse02# echo 'b' > /proc/sysrq-trigger
+suse02# systemctl start pacemaker

 '''

 - 1. The cluster detects the failed secondary node (node 2) and declares it UNCLEAN and sets the primary node (node 1) to status "partition with quorum". - 2.
 The cluster fences the failed secondary node (node 2). - 3.
-The cluster declares the failed secondary node (node 2) OFFLINE. - After some time the cluster shows the sync\state of the stopped secondary (on node 2) as SFAIL. - 5.
-When the fenced node (node 2) rejoins the cluster the former secondary HANA database is started automatically. - 6.
+The cluster declares the failed secondary node (node 2) OFFLINE. - 4.
+After some time, the cluster shows the sync_state of the stopped secondary (on node 2) as SFAIL. - 5.
+When the fenced node (node 2) rejoins the cluster, the former secondary HANA database is started automatically. - 6.
 The cluster detects that the system replication is in sync again and marks it as ok (SOK).

-10.1.10 Test: Failure of replication LAN
+10.2 Test: Failure of Replication LAN